sangramshitole07/AImockInterview/README.md

 Guidance: The assistant will guide you towards the answer without directly providing it.

-📂 Project Structure (Industry Standard)
-The project is structured for clarity, maintainability, and scalability, crucial for Gen AI applications.

-project/
-├── app/
-│   ├── api/
-│   │   └── copilotkit/
-│   │       └── route.ts             # Central CopilotKit API endpoint (handles both AI roles)
-│   ├── layout.tsx                 # Root layout for your Next.js app
-│   └── page.tsx                   # Main application component (InterviewApp)
-├── components/
-│   ├── ui/                        # Shadcn UI components (Button, Card, etc.)
-│   │   └── ...
-│   ├── LanguageSelector.tsx       # Component for language selection buttons
-│   ├── InterviewStats.tsx         # Displays interview statistics
-│   ├── CustomSuggestionsList.tsx  # Custom component for rendering AI suggestions (buttons)
-│   │                                # (Used by both CopilotChat and CopilotPopup)
-│   └── ... (other reusable UI components)
-├── hooks/
-│   ├── use-interview-state.ts     # Custom hook for managing overall interview state
-│   └── ... (other custom React hooks)
-├── lib/
-│   ├── weaviate.ts                # (Optional) Weaviate client and interaction logic
-│   ├── prompts.ts                 # Centralized definitions for INTERVIEWER_PROMPT & ASSISTANT_PROMPT
-│   └── ... (other utility functions)
-├── types/
-│   ├── index.d.ts                 # TypeScript type definitions/interfaces
-│   └── ...
-├── public/
-│   └── ... (static assets)
-├── styles/
-│   ├── globals.css                # Global CSS (Tailwind CSS base styles, custom code block styling) │   └── ...
-├── .env.local                     # Environment variables (NEVER commit to Git)
-├── next.config.js                 # Next.js configuration (webpack, dynamic routes)
-├── package.json                   # Project dependencies and scripts
-├── tsconfig.json                  # TypeScript configuration
-└── ...

 🧠 AI Prompts (Core AI Logic)
 The intelligence of the application is driven by detailed prompts injected into the Gemini LLM.
 These prompts define the persona, rules, output formats, and contextual awareness for both the Interviewer and the Assistant.
 They are critical for ensuring the AI behaves as expected.
+The prompts are centrally defined in lib/prompts.ts.

 INTERVIEWER_PROMPT: Guides the main chat to conduct structured interviews, adapt difficulty, provide detailed feedback, and generate relevant questions.